 Here are just a few more ways you could provide support at your school.
 If you can spare a little time, whether on a regular basis or just for one-off projects, why not offer your time to the school?
 Not only will the school benefit, but you'll also be doing something that enhances school life for the children.

 - Set up library or reading groups.
-Here's an example of one programmer called Chatterbooks that works in schools.
+Here's an example of one programme called Chatterbooks that works in schools

 - Work on ad hoc projects like garden work, maintenance etc...